zetawilson/trustpilot/FILE_STORAGE_README.md

 ## Next Steps

-When you're ready for production:
+For production deployment:
-1. Set up MongoDB Atlas (see `MONGODB_SETUP.md`)
+1. Set up MongoDB Atlas cluster (already configured)
-2. Update environment variables
+2. Add MONGODB_URI environment variable to your deployment platform
-3. Switch to MongoDB service implementation
+3. Deploy your application - it will automatically use MongoDB in production
-4. Test data migration
+4. Test the feedback submission and retrieval functionality
-5. Deploy with MongoDB configuration
+5. Monitor MongoDB Atlas dashboard for data and performance

+### Environment Variable Setup:
+- **Vercel**: Add MONGODB_URI in Project Settings > Environment Variables
+- **Netlify**: Add MONGODB_URI in Site Settings > Environment Variables
+- **Railway**: Add MONGODB_URI in Variables section